Robert D Pace

 You see, God has called you to fulfill a divinely appointed destiny, but you can’t achieve it by yourself.
 To accomplish everything God destined you to accomplish you must first be supernaturally empowered.
 And that requires you to operate under the anointing of the Holy Spirit.
 The Holy Spirit is the only way you can transcend your human limitations and accomplish the plan of God for your life.

 (Explanation) So what does the anointing enable you to achieve?
 That question is almost rhetorical since the Holy Spirit is the anointing.
 However, the “anointing” of the Holy Spirit empowers you to deal with every aspect of life.
 It elevates you to a higher dimension and enables you to master all you encounter.
-The Holy Spirit will guide, guard, and empower you in ways unimagined.
-He is the Ultimate Helper!
+The Holy Spirit will guide, guard, and empower you in ways unimagined He is the Ultimate Helper!

-(Illustration) Many years ago, a rough, country Evangelist itinerated on the American Frontier.
-He would enter a town, find a street corner or park, and begin preaching.
+(Illustration) Many years ago, a rough, country Evangelist itinerated on the American Frontier He would enter a town, find a street corner or park, and begin preaching.
 On one occasion, a heckler challenged him as he ministered.
-The heckler stood on a tree stump and yelled: “If your God is real, then let Him knock me from this stump.”
-The Evangelist ignored him and kept preaching but the heckler kept taunting: “If your God is real, then let Him knock me from this stump.”
+The heckler stood on a tree stump and yelled: “If your God is real, then let him knock me from this stump.”
+The Evangelist ignored him and kept preaching but the heckler kept taunting: “If your God is real, then let him knock me from this stump.”
 Finally, the preacher walked through the crowd, cocked his arm, and flattened the troublemaker!
 The crowd froze in stunned amazement.
 The preacher stood over the heckler like a champion boxer and yelled out: “I never ask God to do anything I can’t handle myself.”

-Funny as that illustration might be, that is not a correct interpretation of Acts 1:8 when the Bible says “you shall receive power when the Holy Spirit comes upon you.”
+Perhaps this preacher had good intentions, but that’s an incorrect interpretation of Acts 1:8 when the Bible says “you shall receive power when the Holy Spirit comes upon you.”
 There’s an infinite difference between the Holy Spirit’s power and souped-up human power!
 When the Holy Spirit anoints someone, it makes possible the impossible.

 You see, the anointing of the Holy Spirit was the chief characteristic of New Testament Christians.
 The presence of the Holy Spirit upon their worship was as different as a luxury airliner is to the horse and buggy.